joyaljosescaria/collegevoting/README.md

 # collegevoting
-A node js + react app for college e voting
+A node js + react app for college e-voting